-It is not by accident that over 40% of our firm’s partners and 50% of our firm’s associates are women and minorities.
+It is not by accident that nearly 45% of our attorneys and 58% of our associates are women and minorities.
 It is because we know the value of hiring, retaining and promoting minority and women attorneys.
 Is there more work to be done?
 Yes, and we are committed to it.
 Not only does our history of diversity and equality help define us as a firm and a culture, but it helps us to better understand and serve our clients and our community.

 Pamela Duffy was the first woman to become a name partner at a major San Francisco law firm, and she set the stage for groundbreaking growth for women at our firm.
 Today, women hold prominent firm leadership roles, including co-managing partners, COO, and chairs and co-chairs of major practice groups.
 36% of the firm’s partners—almost twice the national average—and 38% of the firm’s associates are women.
 Coblentz is recognized as one of the most gender-equitable in the United States, ranked nationally on Law360’s list of “Ceiling Smashers” – law firms with the highest percentages of female partners.